tinyjy94/main/collated/functional/qwlai.md

     private static final String FXML = "MovieListCard.fxml";
     private static final String[] TAG_COLORS = {"red", "blue", "orange", "green", "yellow", "grey", "white", "black", "pink", "brown"};

-    /**
-     * Note: Certain keywords such as "location" and "resources" are reserved keywords in JavaFX.
-     * As a consequence, UI elements' variable names cannot be set to such keywords
-     * or an exception will be thrown by JavaFX during runtime.
-     *
-     * @see <a href="https://github.com/se-edu/movieplanner-level4/issues/336">The issue on MoviePlanner level 4</a>
-     */

     public final Movie movie;